midhunkalarikkal/FullDomain/Notes/DSA3.md

 `Adjacency matrix vs Adjacency list`
 ----------------------------------------
-With an adjacency list we only need to store the values for the edges that exist withadjacency matrix. you store values irrespective of whether an edge  exist or not.
+With an adjacency list we only need to store the values for the edges that exist with adjacency matrix. you store values irrespective of whether an edge  exist or not.
 Storage wise an adjacency list is way more efficient

 With adjacency list inserting and finding adjacent nodes is constant time complexity where as with adjacency matrix, it is linear time complexity